What is a Cricut machine and what does it do? I'm answering all your most frequently asked Cricut questions in this blog

-A Cricut is a cutting machine that can cut several different materials for your craft projects like paper, vinyl, and cardstock.
+A Cricut is a cutting machine that can cut a wide variety of materials for your craft projects like paper, vinyl, HTV (heat transfer vinyl) and cardstock.
 Some Cricut machines can even cut thin wood, leather, fabric and more.

 How Cricut machines work

-You can connect a Cricut to your computer wirelessly, create or download designs onto your computer, and them send them to your Cricut for cutting.
-Cricut has software called Design Space (available for Windows, MAC & smart phone) that allows you to create and import designs to cut with your machine.
+You can connect a Cricut to your computer wirelessly via Bluetooth, create or download designs onto your computer, and them send them to your Cricut for cutting.
+Cricut has software called Design Space (available for Windows, MAC, tablet & iOs and Android smart phone) that allows you to create and import designs to cut with your machine.
 The Cricut houses a tiny blade (or rotary cutter, or pen, or scoring tool) inside.
-Once you have a design ready to cut in Design Space, you can fasten your desired material onto a 12 inch wide cutting mat, send your design from your computer to your Cricut wirelessly, and then load your material into your machine.
+Once you have a design ready to cut in Design Space, you can fasten your desired material onto a 12 inch wide cutting mat.
+Then, send your design from your computer to your Cricut wirelessly, and then load your material into your machine.
 With the press of a button, your project will begin cutting.
 Click here for a quick overview on the Cricut website about the Cricut machine experience.

 Can Cricut cut fabric, wood, and leather?